bendr/bender/spec/processing-model.md

     * If such a *j* exists, then render the children of *V<sub>j</sub>* in *E*.
     * Otherwise, render the children of *S* in *E*.

-**TODO** describe main scenarios for using views: framing, spit view, &c.
+**TODO** describe main scenarios for using views: framing, split view, &c.

 ### Watches rendering

-Bender renders watches as vertices and edges in a a *watch graph*.
-Informally, vertices are created for inputs and outputs of the watches, and every input/output pair in a watch is rendered as an oriented edge between two vertices.
-Edges are labeled with input and output actions.
-When an property is set on a component or an event occurs, a corresponding vertex in the watch graph is indentified, and graph traversal is initiated from this vertex, executing edge inputs and outputs along the way.

-The set *W* of watches of a component *C* is defined recursively by the union
+Watches of a component are rendered into the environment’s *watch graph*.
-of:

-* the set of watches *W<sub>P</sub>* of the prototype *P* of *C* (or the empty set if *C* has no prototype), and
-* the set of the own watches of *C*, that is the watches defined for the component *C* itself.

-There is a unique watch graph in the environment *E*, to which vertices and edges are added for the watches *W* of *C*.
+Each watch is rendered into *vertices* and *edges* in this graph.

 #### Rendering inputs

 #### Rendering outputs

 ### Properties rendering